pypa/packaging.python.org/source/guides/distributing-packages-using-setuptools.rst

 ::

- python3 -m pip install -e .
+ python -m pip install -e .

 Although somewhat cryptic, ``-e`` is short for ``--editable``, and ``.`` refers